nawhji/crossfit_wod_analyzing/README.md

 # Box to Box: Analyzing CrossFit WOD Variability with Structured Embeddings

 Hi, thanks for your interest in this project.
-This repository analyzes CrossFit WOD (Workout of the Day) variability using structured JSON embeddings and KMeans clustering.
+This repository is about project <Analyzing CrossFit WOD (Workout of the Day) variability> using structured JSON embeddings and KMeans clustering.

 Here's the structure of this repository, and if you want to know the details,